Local & National

 Would you like to have an FVTC representative speak to your class?
 Do you have a topic in mind?
 Feel free to request personalized presentations for your class.

 Throughout the course of the school year, our Admissions Specialists visit area high schools to answer questions about programs, the application process, financial aid and much more.
 Please check with your guidance office to find out when we will be at your school.
-If you are interested in having someone visit, but your high school is not listed, please contact the Admissions Center at 920-735-4740.
+If you are interested in having someone visit, please contact the Admissions Center at 920-735-4740.

 Check out the latest programs being developed to meet the current job market.